zachmay/inventorium/report.md

 element and a `tail` list and the length is one plus the length of `tail`.

 This small example demonstrates a number of Haskell language features that have important practical implications.
-Algebraic data types are more expressive than enumeration types and they make the pattern matching in our function definition possible.
+Algebraic data types are more expressive than simple enumeration types and they make the pattern matching in our function definition possible.
-They also allow the compiler inform us when our pattern matches are not exhaustive, which often indicates a bug and to systematically generate code for the typeclass implementations as we saw with `Eq` above.
+They also allow the compiler inform us when our pattern matches are not exhaustive, which often indicates a logic error.
+Additionally, as we saw with the automatic derivation of the support for the `Eq` typeclass, they enable the compiler to systematically generate code for us at compile time.

 Parametric data types (known as *generics* in some languages) are also powerful.
-With our parametric list type, we can work with `List`s of `String`s, `Integer`s, or any custom data type and use all the existing `List` code while still enjoy the security of knowing that the compiler can tell the difference between a `List` of `Strings` and a list of `Integers`.
+With our parametric list type, we can work with `List`s of `String`s, `Integer`s, or any custom data type and use all the existing `List` code while still enjoy the security of knowing that the compiler can tell the difference between a `List` of `Strings` and a list of `Integers`, unlike languages with out parametric data types like Go or early versions of Java.

-Parametricity in combination with Haskell's default purity can be very powerful for reasoning about your code.
+Parametricity in combination with Haskell's default purity can be very powerful for reasoning about code.
 A function of type `a -> a`, i.e., a function that takes a value of some type `a` and returns a value of that same type, can only have one implementation in a pure language: the identity function.
-This is a very trivial example, but the Haskell ecosystem is filled with libraries where parametricity and purity allow their maintainers to reason about the correctness of their code over and above simple type safety.
+This is a very trivial example, but the Haskell ecosystem is filled with libraries where parametricity and purity allow their maintainers to reason about the correctness of their code.

 Consider our definition of the `length` function.
-Notice that despite all of the discussion about the language's type system, We did not actually have to add a type signature!
-Because Haskell makes use of *type inference*, it is actually able infer that `length` has a type of `List a -> Integer` just based on the types of the patterns and return values used in the definitions.
+Notice that despite all of the discussion about the strength language's type system, we did not actually have to add a type signature.
+Because Haskell makes use of *type inference*, it is able infer that `length` has a type of `List a -> Integer` just based on the types of the patterns and return values used in the definitions.
 Anyone who has written Java code that looked like `HashMap<Integer, String> = new HashMap<Integer, String>()` will appreciate the ability to use an expression and let the compiler infer the type and make sure it is consistent.
-It is standard practice to annotate top-level functions with a type signature, both for documentation purposes and as an early sanity check, but in most cases they are unnecessary.
+While it is standard practice to annotate top-level functions with a type signature, both for documentation purposes and as an early sanity check, in most cases they are unnecessary.

 Finally, we should take a closer look at what are perhaps Haskell's most radical
 features: *laziness* and *purity*.
 Laziness, or non-strict evaluation, means that when evaluating an expression, subexpressions are only evaluated as needed.
-The C language uses lazy evaluation to short circuit operators like `&&` and `||`, but Haskell uses this evaluation strategy everywhere by default.
+The C language uses a simple form of lazy evaluation to evaluating short circuit operators like `&&` and `||`.
+If the first operand of `&&` is evaluates to false, the second is not evaluated at all.
+However, Haskell uses this evaluation strategy everywhere by default.
 In practical terms, evaluation is driven by demand.
 For instance, we could cleanly define an enormous (or even infinite) data structure like a game tree, and it will only be evaluated as deeply as its consumer requires.

-Implementing lazy evaluation in a standard imperative program would be quite tricky, if not impossible.
-As a result, Haskell functions are pure, meaning they have no side effects (direct manipulation of memory, I/O, etc.) and always return the same result given the same parameters.
-This property is nice for reasoning about code and it actually enables the Haskell compiler to make optimizations that would be impossible in an impure language.
+Implementing lazy evaluation by default in an typical imperative program would be tricky, if not impossible.
+To enable this, Haskell functions are pure, meaning they have no side effects (direct manipulation of memory, I/O, etc.) and always return the same result given the same parameters.
+This property is nice for reasoning about code and it enables the Haskell compiler to make optimizations that would be impossible in an impure language.

-Of course, real software (like web API servers) needs to do things like read user input or talk to the network.
-Haskell exposes these in a rather interesting way.
+Of course, real software (like web API servers) needs to do things like read user input or communicate with the network.
+Haskell exposes these operations in an interesting way.
 Values of polymorphic type `IO a` represent instructions for the Haskell runtime to perform some operation that may have side effects that will yield a value of type `a`.

 For example, `getChar` is a function of type `IO Char`.
 Calling `getChar` does not return a `Char`.
-Instead, `getChar` is a pure function (as all Haskell functions are) that returns an instruction that, when given to the runtime, will read a character from standard input and yield it to subsequent `IO` actions.
+Instead, `getChar` is a pure function (as all Haskell functions are) that returns an instruction that, if executed by the runtime, will read a character from standard input and yield it to subsequent `IO` actions.
-Primitive operations like reading a character can be sequenced together to create more complex operations like reading a line from an input stream.
+Primitive operations like `getChar` can be sequenced together to create more complex operations like reading a line of text from an input stream.

 `IO` is an example of a *monad*, a common abstraction in Haskell.
 A monad can be thought of as a computational context that supports sequenced operations.